Perverse coherent t-structures through torsion theories

-We are now going to prove the main theorem of this text but let us fix some notation beforehand.
-Let $X$ be a smooth projective scheme such that its homogeneous coordinate ring $R=\bar{\Gamma}(X)$ is a commutative positively graded $\mathbb{K}$-algebra generated in degree 1, where $\mathbb{K}$ is, as before, algebraically closed of characteristic zero. $\pi$ shall denote the projection functor from $Gr(R)$ to its quotient $Tails(R)$ (and the corresponding restriction to $gr(R)$) and note that $\bar{\Gamma}(\pi M)=\bigoplus\limits_{i\in \mathbb{Z}} {\rm Hom}_{tails(R)}(\pi R,\pi M(i))$ is a left adjoint of $\pi$.
-For more details on the formalism of these quotient categories check \cite{AZ}, for instance.
+In this section, we will prove our main theorem.
+We start by fixing some notation.
+Let $X$ be a smooth projective scheme over an algebraically closed field $\mathbb{K}$ such that its homogeneous coordinate ring $R=\Gamma_*(X)$ is a commutative noetherian positively graded $\mathbb{K}$-algebra generated in degree 1.
+We denote by $\pi$ the projection functor from $Gr(R)$ to its quotient $Tails(R)$ (and the corresponding restriction to $gr(R)$).
+It has a right adjoint given by